|

 minutes 42 seconds (range 6-11 minutes) to administer

 by a trained interviewer.
-The 7-minute screen consists
+The 7-minute screen

-of four tests representing four cognitive areas
+consists of four tests representing four

-affected in Alzheimer's disease: memory, verbal fluency,
+cognitive areas affected in Alzheimer's disease: memory,

-visuoconstruction and orientation for time.
-The
+verbal fluency, visuoconstruction and orientation

-screening instrument was designed so that it
+for time.
+The screening instrument was designed so that

 could be rapidly administered by a technician, requiring

 no clinical judgement or training.
-It distinguishes
+It

-patients with early Alzheimer's disease from
+distinguishes patients with early Alzheimer's

-be established.
+to be established.

-Alzheimer's Disease
+Alzheimer's

 The Alzheimer's Disease Assessment Scale (ADAS) takes 45

-minutes administered by a trained observer and is a standardised
+minutes administered by a trained observer and is a

-assessment of cognitive function and non-cognitive
+standardised assessment of cognitive function

-features (Rosen et al,
+and non-cognitive features (Rosen et

-1984).
-The cognitive section of the scale (ADAS-Cog)
+al, 1984).
+The cognitive section of the scale

-is the gold standard for measuring change in
+(ADAS-Cog) is the gold standard for measuring

-cognitive function in drug trials.
-Deterioration
+change in cognitive function in drug trials.

-with Alzheimer's disease is regarded as average.
+tests in patients with Alzheimer's disease is regarded

-The cognitive domains include components of memory,
+The cognitive domains include components of

-language and praxis, while the non-cognitive
+memory, language and praxis, while the

-features include mood state and behavioural changes.
+non-cognitive features include mood state and

-There are 11 main sections testing cognitive
+behavioural changes.
+There are 11 main sections testing

-function and 10 assessing non-cognitive features.
+cognitive function and 10 assessing non-cognitive

 Clinical Dementia